 Here’s why ISO standards for medical devices are important.

-- Safety and quality—ISO standards establish procedures and guidelines with the goal to ensure medical devices are safe and of high quality, minimizing risks to patients and medical professionals.
+- Safety and quality—ISO standards provide a framework to help organizations to establish procedures and guidelines with the goal of producing medical devices which are safe and of high quality, minimizing risks to patients and medical professionals.

 - Regulatory compliance—Many countries require compliance with ISO standards for medical devices.
 Following these standards aids manufacturers in meeting legal and regulatory requirements, both domestically and internationally.